-She has been co-writing and recording songs in collaboration with Geoofrey Datson since 2000 when she set up their Stickylabel and began executive producing and performing in their various collaborations.
+She has been co-writing and recording songs in collaboration with Geoofrey Datson since 2000 when she set up their Stickylabel and began executive producing and performing in their various music, ad poetry collaborations.

 She has played in their duo Datson+Hughes in conjunction with publication of Datson's lyrical works in print at: Reality Bites Festival (Cooroy), Sydney Writers Festival, New South Wales writers centre, Gloucester Readers and Writers Festival and various bookshops and libraries, and performed at the 2011 Byron Bay Writers' Festival on the same bill as Paul Kelly.

 Annette is director of the indy Stickylabel Pty Ltd, publisher of Stickybooks and runs the label's recording studio, independent labels Masterpiece and Art Reocrds, and manages The Greenroom studio.
-In 2017 the duo goes on the road touring their EP Whispering Highway in the leadup to the release of their debut album.
+In 2017 the duo began touring their EP Whispering Highway in the leadup to the release of their debut album.

 GEOFFREY DATSON is a sound artist, combining spoken word, electronica and instrumentation in his recordings.
 Many poets recite their work to music, but few are also composers.
 Datson's work is a synthesis of forms of sonic expression in which the voice and the sound field are interdependent.